Elements of Cognition:

-2. Preoperational stage: This stage starts at 2 years and lasts up to 7 years of age.
+2. Preoperational stage: This stage starts from 2 years and lasts up to 7 years of age.
 At this stage memory and imagination of a child develops.
-Here the child is egocentric in nature.
+Here the child is egocentric.

 3. Concrete Operational Stage: This stage starts from 7 years and lasts up to 11 years.
 Egocentric thoughts diminish here.
 Operation thinking develops in this stage.

 4. Formal operational stage: This stage starts from 11 years of age and above.
-At this stage, children develop problem-solving ability and the use of logic.
+At this stage, children develop problem-solving abilities and the use of logic.

 Emotions are strong feelings acquired from one's circumstances, mood, or relationships with others.
 Emotions are part of a state of mind.